-So with such disparity it’s interesting to note that all 6 players have one thing in common.
+So with such disparity it’s interesting to note that all 7 players have one thing in common.
 They had all found top form going into the US Open.
 Nothing earth shattering in that, but in addition they had all performed well on courses that had similar characteristics to those on which they then went on to win on to capture the US Open.

 Be Extremely Wary of the World Number 1

-However, fact is a player going into the US Open as the World Number 1 ranked player has only won the title once in the last 12 attempts and that was Tiger Woods, who had won at Torrey Pines 6 times prior to his 2008 US Open victory.
+However, fact is a player going into the US Open as the World Number 1 ranked player has only won the title once in the last 13 attempts and that was Tiger Woods, who had won at Torrey Pines 6 times prior to his 2008 US Open victory there:

 |US Open Winner||World Golf Rank|

 Ask me what the key attribute is that a player needs to win the US Open and without hesitation I'll answer strong approach play with irons and utility clubs.
 The US Open invariably boils down to a key putt here, a missed putt there, but to be in the mix coming down the stretch on Sunday, a player needs to be hitting plenty of greens in regulation compared to the rest of the field.
 None of this is rocket science I grant you, but invariably players who can hit the ball close from the fairway, plus make putting surfaces when their drives stray from the short stuff, will have a huge advantage at Erin Hills.